AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Personalization**

-* **Lookup table** - You can now leverage data from a lookup dataset when a relationship has been defined using an attribute inside of an array of objects.
-The lookup values will be available in journeys (conditions, custom actions, etc.) and message personalization.
-* **Expression fragment** - Expression fragments are now available for the In-app channel.
+* **Expression fragment** - Expression fragments are now available for the **In-app channel**.
+[Read more](../personalization/use-expression-fragments.md)

 **Journeys**

 * **Merge policies** - Merge policies can now be configured and used in your journeys.
 * **mTLS support** - The mTLS protocol is now supported in Journey Optimizer APIs and custom actions.
+* **Lookup tables in events** - You can now leverage data from a lookup dataset when a relationship has been defined using an attribute inside of an array of objects.
+The lookup values will be available in journeys (conditions, custom actions, etc.) and message personalization.